distributed-lab/SimplicityHL/book/src/introduction.md

 # Introduction

-Simfony is a high-level language for writing Bitcoin smart contracts.
+SimplicityHL is a high-level language for writing Bitcoin smart contracts.
-In other words, Simfony is a language for expressing spending conditions of UTXOs on the Bitcoin blockchain.
+In other words, SimplicityHL is a language for expressing spending conditions of UTXOs on the Bitcoin blockchain.

-Simfony looks and feels like [Rust](https://www.rust-lang.org/).
+SimplicityHL looks and feels like [Rust](https://www.rust-lang.org/).
-Developers write Simfony, Bitcoin full nodes run Simplicity.
+Developers write SimplicityHL, Bitcoin full nodes run Simplicity.